 credit.
 Interest can add hundreds, even thousands of dollars

-to your bill.
-Check out our credit card calculator to see the
+Check out our credit card calculator to see the impact paying by

 Credit card calculator